Zhangjt9317/DataExtractor/DataExtractor/README.md

 ├── README.md               <- The top-level README for developers.
 ├── configs                 <- Directory for configurations of model & application.
 ├── data
-│   ├── external            <- Data from third party sources.
-│   ├── interim             <- Intermediate data that has been transformed.
-│   ├── processed           <- The final, canonical data sets for modeling.
-│   └── raw                 <- The original, immutable data dump.
 ├── docs                    <- Directory for Sphinx documentation in rst or md.
 ├── environment.yaml        <- The conda environment file for reproducibility.
 ├── models                  <- Trained and serialized models, model predictions,